 ESPN College Gameday host Kirk Herbstreit gets paid a lot of money to talk about college football, whether on set or in the broadcast booth.
 He has a pretty strong opinion, too.
-There are very few instances where you see him left pretty speechless, but Thursday night was one of them.
+There are very few instances where you see him left pretty speechless, but August 29 was certainly one of them.

-Watching Clemson honor their College Football Playoff National Championship is great.
-So is watching the No. 1 team in the country take care of business.
+Watching Clemson University honor their College Football Playoff National Championship was great.
+So was watching the No. 1 team in the country take care of business.
 But before the game, when the cameras went to Kirk Herbstreit’s twin sons before their first collegiate game will be something he will never, ever forget.

-Watching Tye and Jake Herbstreit warm up is such a proud dad moment caught live on national television.
+Watching Tye and Jake Herbstreit warm up before the football game is such a proud dad moment caught live on national television.

-The Herbstreit twins attended high school at Montgomery Bell Academy in Nashville, Tennessee before joining Clemson head coach Dabo Swinney’s program.
+The Herbstreit twins played high school football at Montgomery Bell Academy in Nashville, Tennessee before joining Clemson head coach Dabo Swinney’s program.

 Jake Herbstreit, No. 37, is a 5-foot-11, 170-pound cornerback.
 Tye Herbstreit, No. 86, is a 5-foot-10, 165-pound wide receiver.
 The freshman duo of preferred walk-ons didn’t record any stats in the 52-14 blowout, but that didn’t stop Herbstreit, the father, from being very, very proud when the camera showed his twin sons.